azsk/AzTS-docs/Scripts/Diagnostics/README.md

 # Azure Tenant Scanner Powershell Utility Scripts

-This readme describes the functions available in the Powershell files in this repo.
+This readme describes the functions available in the PowerShell based diagnostic scripts files.

-The functions are provided to help with assessment and remediation of Azure Tenant Scanner control compliance issues.
-The Azure Tenant Scanner is a Microsoft CSEO-created tool provided for the community at https://github.com/azsk/AzTS-docs.

-The controls and provided functions are listed below.
-Each control's functions are in a .ps1 file named for that control ID, e.g. `Azure_KeyVault_NetSec_Disable_Public_Network_Access.ps1`.
+The functions are intended to help remediation of Azure Tenant Scanner controls.
+Controls and provided functions are listed below.
+Each control's diagnostics functions are in a .ps1 file named for that control ID, e.g. `Azure_KeyVault_NetSec_Disable_Public_Network_Access.ps1`.

 <br />